 To Salt the Salmon

-After 10 minutes, pat dry the salmon with a paper towel.
+After 10 minutes, pat the salmon dry with a paper towel.

 To Pack and Marinate